-The Buddhist view and the Taoist view complement each other.
+The Buddhist and Taoist worldviews complement each other.
 Buddhism is as rational in approach as Taoism is non-logical and mysterious.
 These two paradigms are complementary which gave rise to Zen (Chán).
 Take what appeals to you from each and make your own Zen.
 Here now are Buddha’s Four Noble Truths:

-The First Noble Truth is the existence of suffering.
-Birth is suffering; growth, decay, and death are suffering.
-Sad it is to be joined with that which we dislike.
+The First Noble Truth is the existence of sorrow.
+Birth is sorrowful, growth is sorrowful, illness is sorrowful, and death is sorrowful.
+Sad it is to be joined with that which we do not like.
 Sadder still is the separation from that which we love, and painful is the craving for that which cannot be obtained.

-The Third Noble Truth is the cessation of suffering.
-He who extinguishes self will be free from lust.
-He no longer craves and the flames of desire find no material to feed upon, thus they are extinguished.
+The Third Noble Truth is the cessation of sorrow.
+He who conquers self will be free from lust.
+He no longer craves and the flame of desire finds no material to feed upon.
+Thus it will be extinguished.

 The Fourth Noble Truth is the Middle Path that leads to the cessation of suffering.
 There is salvation for him whose self disappears before truth, whose will is bent on what he ought to do, whose sole desire is the performance of his duty.
 He who is wise will enter this path and make an end to suffering.
 Eight steps on the Middle Path are:

-1. Right Understanding [*] 5.
+1. Right Comprehension [*] 5.
 Right Living 2.
-Right Mindedness [*] 6.
+Right Resolution [*] 6.
 Right Effort 3.
 Right Speech 7.
-Right Attentiveness [*] 4.
+Right Thought [*] 4.
 Right Action 8.
-Right Concentration [*]
+Right State of Peaceful Mind [*]

-Whichever view you lean towards, Buddha’s or Taoist, it helps to use the other to get the ‘big picture’; this also applies to other scriptures, e.g., Jesus’s teachings (the Gospels), the Upanishads, the Bhagavad Gita, and so on.
+Whichever view you lean towards, Buddha’s or the Taoist, it helps to use the other to get the ‘big picture’.
+This also applies to other scriptures, e.g., Jesus’s teachings (the Gospels), the Upanishads, the Bhagavad Gita, and so on.

-The Tao Te Ching points to an underlying mystery and simplicity that challenges the foundations of ‘common sense’.
-At times, the Taoist ambiguity that allows this may not help when we need a clear path to solving our ‘problem’.
-In fact, the Taoist world-view can feel like ‘non sense’.
-Indeed, because they give birth to one another, the ‘problem’ is the ‘solution’.
-Buddha’s Four Noble Truths, on the other hand, identify our ‘problem’ and offer us a ‘solution’ in an obvious cause and effect way.
+The Tao Te Ching points to an underlying mystery and simplicity that challenges the foundations of common sense.
+‘Common’ in that everyone is drinking the same Kool-Aid, be that simply instinct or one’s cultural story.
+At times, the Taoist ambiguity may not help when we need a clear path to solving our problem.
+In fact, the Taoist worldview can feel like non-sense.
+Indeed, just as existence and nothing give birth to one another (#2), so also do the solution and the problem.
+Buddha’s Four Noble Truths, on the other hand, identify our problem and offer us a solution in an obvious cause and effect way.
 Remarkably, there is also no need to believe they are true.
 In fact, as in science, it is better we not believe.
-Any ‘truth’ these express hinges entirely upon you proving them through personal experience!
+Any truth these express hinges entirely upon you proving them through personal experience!

 Commentary on Some Key Terms

-Desire (thirst, need, lust, crave,…) is central to these Truths.
+Desire (crave, yearn, lust) is central to Buddha’s Truths.
 In fact, all religions view desire as problematic.
 But why?
-After all, life would be impossible without desire.
-Indeed, it’s not a problem in Nature.
-It’s the circumstances of civilization that make desire problematic.
-For example, desire for high energy food (fats and carbohydrates) directs us to eat healthful food in Nature.
-Civilized man, however, refines fats and carbohydrates to make pizza and then, driven by desire, overeats.
+After all, life would be impossible without need, the precursor of desire.
+Indeed, need is not a problem in nature.
+The circumstances of civilization are what make need and its offshoot of desire problematic.
+For example, an appetite for high-energy food (fats and carbohydrates) directs us to eat healthful food in nature.
+Civilized man, however, refines fats and carbohydrates to make pizza and then, driven by desire and surplus, overeats.

-As naked primates on the savanna, we lived simply with little to cling to but each other, and Nature itself.
-Civilization began with stone tools and fire, out of a desire to increase our security and comfort.
+As naked primates on the savanna, we lived simply with little to cling to but each other and nature itself.
+Leaving this wild state began with stone tools and fire, out of a desire to increase our security and comfort.
 And it continues, for this pursuit ostensibly gives life meaning.
-As our tools continue to liberate us from Nature’s dominion, our ability to pursue this desire steadily increases, but does life meaning?
-Maybe religion is simply an attempt to cope with the loss of life meaning caused by our ‘liberation’ from ‘mother’ Nature’s bosom?
+As our tools continue to liberate us from nature’s dominion, our ability to pursue this desire steadily increases, but does life meaning?
+Maybe religion is simply an attempt to cope with the loss of life meaning caused by our liberation from Mother Nature’s bosom.

-Clinging to things (objects and thoughts, attractions and aversions…) re-enforces our conception of self.
+Clinging to things (objects and thoughts, attractions and aversions) re-enforces our conception of self.
 The fleeting sense of security and comfort this gives, lures us in and promises us life meaning.
 Anything that enhances this is irresistible…and so we cling still tighter.
-Trapped emotionally in this self perpetuating cycle, we unwittingly adopt a world view that further validates this perception of self.
-This experience of self is so compelling that it easily overshadows awareness of our innate Nature.
+Trapped emotionally in this self-perpetuating cycle, we unwittingly adopt a worldview that further validates this perception of self.
+This experience of self is so compelling that it easily overshadows awareness of our innate nature — our original self.

 Ultimately, duty is simply living true.
-However, confused by conflicting and pressing desires makes this difficult.
-Slowing down enough to ponder our life’s priorities (desires), allows us to sense our innate Nature and know what we ought to do (or not do) to give life meaning.
-Then contentment is possible.
+However, confusion over conflicting and pressing desires makes this difficult.
+Slowing down enough to ponder our life’s priorities (desires), allows us to better sense our innate nature and know what we ought to do, or not do, to give life meaning.

 The Eight Steps

-Also, what does Right mean?
-Right is what lies between the extremes, i.e., the Middle Path.
-It doesn’t carry the same moral weight as ‘right’ does in a linear Judeo-Christian sense.
-Right refers to that which works.
-For example, the Right way to open a jar of pickles is counter-clockwise.
+You may wonder what “Right” means, especially in light of chapter 2’s All realizing goodness as goodness, no goodness already.
+“Right” does not carry the same moral weight as right does in a Judeo-Christian sense.
+“Right” refers to that which works.
+For example, the “Right” way to open a jar of pickles is counter-clockwise.
 To do other wise is futile.
-However, we usually need to do it ‘wrong’ (make mistakes) first in order to realize what’s Right,.
-Sorting out this Right way from the other ways is our life’s journey.
+However, we usually need to do it wrong, i.e., stumble and make mistakes first, in order to realize what “Right” is.
+Sorting out this “Right” way from the other ways is our life’s journey.

-Personally, I’ve find the Four Truths above sufficient.
-Over the decades I’ve gradually plumbed deeper and deeper meaning from those few short paragraphs.
-The point is, knowing appears to rest within us and ‘bubbles’ up into awareness as we mature enough to ‘handling’ it (as we are truly children, we continue to mature throughout life).
+Over the decades, I’ve gradually plumbed deeper and deeper meaning from Buddha’s Four Noble Truths—just a few short paragraphs, yet guidance for a lifetime.
+The point is, knowing appears to rest within us and bubbles up into awareness as we mature enough to handle it.
+As we are truly children, we continue to mature throughout life.

 Being children, we are impatient and want to make important things happen as soon as possible.
 And, what is more important than our quest for happiness and salvation from suffering?
-This results in our taking innumerable by-paths, from ‘righteous’ to ‘wicked’ and everything in between.
-Basically we ‘try’ too hard until we wear ourselves out.
-Only then are we able to ‘let it’ happen.
-As we say, “if you would have a thing weakened, you must first strengthen it“.
+This results in our taking innumerable by-paths, from righteous to wicked and everything in between.
+We try too hard until we wear ourselves out.
+Only then are we able to begin letting life happen naturally.
+As chapter 36 hints,